-In a world dominated by screens, the throwback, nostalgic nature of Legos, that are designed to be assembled with printed instructions — sans a mobile phone, televesion, or laptop — is refereshing.
+In a world dominated by screens, the throwback, nostalgic nature of Legos, which are designed to be assembled with printed instructions — independent of a digital device — is refreshing.

-Combining Star Wars with Legos, allows the two mega-brands to combine their powers and the result is a an adult toy, (rated 18+), that you have to build (each one takes approximately 2-4 hours) depending on how fast you go and the number of bricks, and at the end, you have something that’s a displayable keepsake.
+Uniting Star Wars with Legos allows the two mega-brands to combine their powers, and the result is an adult (rated 18+) toy that you have to build (each one takes approximately 2-4 hours), and at the end, you have something that’s a displayable keepsake.

 Boba Fett Star Wars Lego Helmet

-Not to mention, depending on the condition and specific model — all the Star Wars Lego Helmets shown, Scout Trooper, Darth Vader, Boba Fett, and Storm Trooper, are retired) — some Lego sets are collectible.
-Not at the same scale as luxury watches, however, they do tend to command higher premiums than they cost, especially for good condition, unopened boxes, of the most coveted references.
+Not to mention, depending on the condition and specific model, some Lego sets are highly collectible.
+All the Star Wars Lego Helmets shown are retired (Scout Trooper, Darth Vader, Boba Fett, Stormtrooper), and retired sets tend to command premiums above the original retail prices, especially for good condition, unopened boxes of the most coveted references.

 Star Wars Storm Trooper Lego helmet